Grants and Jobs

 Fulbright Commission – supporting US / UK exchanges.
 All career stages; deadlines variable.

 Human Frontier Science Program – funding frontier research into complex biological systems.
 Career stages: early postdoctoral to advanced.
-Upcoming deadline: Research Grants March 2012.
+Check website for upcoming deadlines.

 Fyssen Foundation – funding postdoctoral researchers from France to work overseas and overseas researchers to work in France.
 Funds animal behaviour research.
 Deadlines: see website.